Abhrajit23/Sentiment-and-Theme-Analysis-in-Taylor-Swift-s-Lyrics-Using-NLP-and-Machine-Learning/README.md

 Objectives:
 1. Outcome:
 Perform basic Exploratory Data Analysis (EDA) on Taylor Swift's lyrics.

 a.
 Time Frame: By October 15, 2024

 b.
 Measure: Identify word frequencies, visualize distributions, and preprocess data for NLP tasks.

 c.
 Action: Use Python libraries like pandas, matplotlib, and seaborn for data exploration and cleaning.

-2. Outcome:
+3. Outcome:
 Train and evaluate machine learning models to perform sentiment analysis.

 a.
 Time Frame: By November 12, 2024

 b.
 Measure: Assess accuracy, F1-score, precision, and recall of models (Logistic Regression, Naive Bayes, SVM, Random Forest, LSTM).

 c.
 Action: Implement various models using scikit-learn and TensorFlow to predict sentiment classes (positive, neutral, negative).

-3. Outcome:
+5. Outcome:
 Refine the models and explore additional algorithms to improve sentiment prediction accuracy.

 a.
 Time Frame: By December 3, 2024

 b.
 Measure: Track model accuracy and performance metrics for each iteration.

 c.
 Action: Optimize hyperparameters and train additional models for comparative evaluation.

-4. Outcome:
+7. Outcome:
 Finalize the research paper with comprehensive findings and visualizations.

 a.
 Time Frame: By December 10, 2024

 b.
 Measure: Complete a structured research paper with analysis results, visualizations, and model comparisons.

 c.
 Action: Compile results and insights into a polished document.

-5. Outcome:
+9. Outcome:
 Prepare and deliver the Final Presentation.

 a.
 Time Frame: By December 17, 2024

 b.
 Measure: Present findings with a clear narrative, supported by visuals and quantitative analysis.

 c.
 Action: Develop presentation slides and rehearse delivery.